slamora/brackets-wiki/Language-Support-Changes.md

 If the user opens "index.html" and clicks the live preview button, Brackets would know that Chrome supports this file and allow the live preview.

 If the user provides a base URL, opens "index.php" and clicks the live preview button, Brackets could send a HEAD request for index.php to the server.
-If the returned MIME type is "text/html", Brackets would know that Chrome supports this format and allow the live preview.
-Otherwise, the live preview will not be enabled.
+If the returned MIME type is "text/html", Brackets would know that Chrome supports this PHP file's output and could allow the live preview.
+Otherwise, the live preview would not be enabled.

 This way, we would not need to maintain a list of file extensions that may or may not generate content in a format supported by Chrome.

-__Extension:__
+Extensions should be able to add new file extensions to languages and clients:

     var ClientManager = brackets.getModule("LiveDevelopment/ClientManager"),
         chrome = ClientManager->getClient("chrome");